 9.5.c.1.
-The final compliance date set forth in subdivision 9.3.b.
+The final compliance date set forth in subdivision 9.3.e;

 9.5.c.2.
-Six months after CISWI unit startup.
+Six months after CISWI unit startup; or

 9.5.c.3.
-Six months after an employee assumes responsibility for operating the CISWI unit or assumes responsibility for supervising the operation of the CISWI unit.
+The date before an employee assumes responsibility for operating the CISWI or assumes responsibility for supervising the operation of the CISWI.

 9.5.d.
-You shall obtain operator qualification by completing a training course that satisfies the criteria under subdivision 9.5.b.
+The owner or operator shall obtain operator qualification by completing a training course that satisfies the criteria under subdivision 9.5.b.

 9.5.e.
-Qualification is valid from the date on which the training course is completed and the operator successfully passes the examination required under paragraph 9.5.b.2.
+Qualification is valid from the date on which the training course was completed and the operator successfully passes the examination required under paragraph 9.5.b.2.

 9.5.f.
-To maintain qualification, you shall complete an annual review or refresher course covering, at a minimum, the five topics described below:
+To maintain qualification, the owner or operator shall complete an annual review or refresher course covering, at a minimum, the topics described below:

 9.5.f.1.
-Update of regulations.
+Update of regulations;

 9.5.f.2.
-Incinerator operation, including startup and shutdown procedures, waste charging, and ash handling.
+Incinerator operation, including startup and shutdown procedures, waste charging, and ash handling;

 9.5.f.3.
-Inspection and maintenance.
+Inspection and maintenance;

 9.5.f.4.
-Prevention and correction of malfunctions or conditions that may lead to malfunction.
+Prevention and correction of malfunctions or conditions that may lead to malfunction;